 - Toss the carrot sticks with olive oil and salt.

-- Spread out the carrots in your roasting pan so they aren't on top of each other.
+- Spread them out in your roasting pan so they aren't on top of each other.
 (Crowded vegetables steam, not roast.)

-- Roast the carrots for 10 minutes.
-Stir the carrots.
+- Roast for 10 minutes.
+Stir.
 Roast for 10 minutes more.

 - Remove the roasting pan from the oven.
 Toss the carrots with the honey, walnuts, and thyme leaves.

-- Transfer the carrots to your serving platter and top with the balsamic vinegar.
+- Transfer everything to your serving platter and top with the balsamic vinegar.

 - Nuts: You can switch out the walnuts for other nuts, such as pecans, almonds, or pistachios.
 If you want to use pine nuts, add them only in the last 2 minutes of roasting since they burn easily.